wealthkernel/api-documentation-guides/docs/webhooks/Testing.md

   ![Create a subscription](../../assets/images/webhooks/Webhook-Messages.png)

 The details of an individual request can be seen from the details page, including the HTTP status code we received.
+You can also manually retry from this page should the automatic retries have been exhausted.

   ![Create a subscription](../../assets/images/webhooks/Webhook-Messages-Details.png)